Dubai's fresh water was ideal for Ship's Boilers.

 Construction of a new Diwan and Tourist facilities replaced the cargo facilities.

-There is almost no trace left of Dubaiside Cargo Wharves yet these wharves played a crucial role in Dubai's development as an international trading hub and port.
+There is almost no trace of Dubaiside Cargo Wharves yet these wharves played a crucial role in Dubai's development as an international trading hub and port.

-These ships anchored offshore from Dubai and discharged their cargoes into barges.
-Loaded barges were towed into Dubai Creek to be unloaded at Dubaiside Wharves where their cargoes were either stored in corrugated iron sheds on the wharfside or in open secured sand areas.
+These ships were too big to enter Dubai Creek so anchored offshore from Dubai and their cargoes discharged into barges.
+Loaded barges were towed into Dubai Creek to be unloaded at Dubaiside Customs Wharves

-Sheikh Rashid had awarded the contract to transport cargoes between the ships and Dubai Wharves to Gray Mackenzie and Company.
+Sheikh Rashid had awarded the contract to transport cargoes between the ships and Dubai Customs Wharves to Gray Mackenzie and Company.

 Their tugs and barges became a familiar sight on Dubai Creek.